Skip to main content

 Establish Solana Connection

-Create a Connection to the Solana network by replacing example URL with your QuickNode Endpoint URL in the code below and pasting it just below your imports:
+Create a Connection to the Solana network by replacing the example URL with your QuickNode Endpoint URL in the code below and pasting it just below your imports:

 const umi = createUmi('https://example.solana-devnet.quiknode.pro/000000/'); //Replace with your QuickNode RPC Endpoint